citp/privacy-policy-historical/a/as/asa/asa.org.uk.md

 ### Cookie Policy

-The ASA website cookie can be found [here](https://web.archive.org/General/Cookie-Policy.aspx) and informs users what cookies are used on this site and how to manage them.
+The ASA website cookie policy can be found [here](https://web.archive.org/General/Cookie-Policy.aspx) and informs users what cookies are used on this site and how to manage them.

+### Newsletters

+Our e-newsletters will be used to inform you of news related to ASA and CAP, including events.
+Our subscription lists will not be sold, rented or leased to any third-parties.
+We use code within our e-newsletter template to identify open rates and click through rates.
+This enables us to identify which individuals have opened the message or clicked on links within it and better tailor any follow-up communications.
+You can remove your name from the subscription lists at any time by logging in to My Account or clicking on the unsubscribe link within the newsletter.

 ### Copyright